 Employment Outlook and Salary Info

-Medical records and health information technicians were projected to see a 15% increase in job opportunities between 2014 and 2024, stated the U.S. Bureau of Labor Statistics.
-The median annual wage of medical records and health information technicians was $37,110 in 2015.
+Medical records and health information technicians are projected to see a 11% increase in job opportunities between 2018 and 2028, states the U.S. Bureau of Labor Statistics.
+The median annual wage of medical records and health information technicians was $40,350 in 2018.

 Continuing Education Information